 Topics relating to resource efficiency, e.g. energy consumption, are discussed during regular management briefings.
-The submission of the sustainability report will result in much more comprehensive reporting on sustainable development in the future.
+The future transmission of the sustainability report will result in significantly more extensive reporting on the area of sustainable development.

 GRI 2-18 Evaluation of the performance of the highest governance body